openshift/training/beta-3-setup.md

 You'll see something like:

+    pods/deployment-frontend-1-hook-gbnys
+    pods/deployment-frontend-1-hook-ot22m
     pods/frontend-1-b6bgy

 That was the generated name of the pod when the replication controller stood it up the first time.
+You also see some deployment hook pods.
+We will talk about deployment hooks a bit later.

 After a few moments, we can look at the list of pods again:

     osc get pod | grep front